Having your pet go missing is a very traumatic experience, and it can be hard to know what to do if you have lost your dog or cat.

 The importance of microchipping your dog and cat

-The sad thing about this is that there is really no reason to not have your dog or cat microchipped given it costs anywhere between just $10 and $80 and is a once off fee.
-Each year PETstock runs their Microchip Blitz campaign, which was held on the weekend, providing $10 microchipping for dogs and cats.
-Find out more about that here.
+The sad thing about this is that there is really no reason to not have your dog or cat microchipped.
+It costs anywhere between just $10 and $80 and is a once off fee so if your dog or cat is not microchipped talk to your local PETstock Vet.

 It is vital though that if you change phone numbers or move house that you update your contact details, so do ask your vet to regularly scan the chip to ensure it’s readable and hasn’t moved around.

 Ensure your pet is wearing an ID Tag

 The fastest way to have your dog or cat returned to you is to ensure they are wearing a collar and an ID tag , and that it is clear readable.